 3. Expect members to engage in direct service regularly by reporting service activities each term on the approved reporting system offered through the Center for Fraternity & Sorority Life.

 4. Co-sponsor or co-host at least one educational program or project with another fraternity/sorority, student organization, or OSU department during each academic year.

-Chapters interested in hosting programs, workshops, or participating in community wide events, can sign up in the links below:
+Chapters interested in hosting programs, workshops, or participating in community-wide events, can reach out and sign up at Community Engagement & Leadership.